sib-swiss/spring_school_bioinformatics_microbiology/docs/project2/Project-2B.md

 mkdir Project2B
 ```

 - Then activate the conda environment, and launch Jupyter Labs:
+**Important: on the cloud computer use `conda activate project2` instead!**

 ```bash
 cd ~/workdir/